EricBanker12/ping-compensation/docs/commands.md

 *    `on` - enable SP.
 You should be unmounted, not in battle and etc

 *    `save` - save current changes into config file

+*    `load` - load current changes from the configuration file(basically for direct edits of the file)

 ### Debug commands